microsoft/CsWinRT/docs/hosting.md

 # Managed Component Hosting

 ## Overview
-This document describes the behavior and implementation of winrt.host.dll, a native DLL which provides hosting for managed C#/WinRT runtime components.
-Winrt.host.dll may be explicitly registered with an ActivatableClass manifest entry, or it may be renamed to support manifest-free activation.
-The details of how winrt.host.dll resolves and forwards activation requests are described below.
+This document describes the behavior and implementation of WinRT.Host.dll, a native DLL which provides hosting for managed C#/WinRT runtime components.
+WinRT.Host.dll may be explicitly registered with an ActivatableClass manifest entry, or it may be renamed to support manifest-free activation.
+The details of how WinRT.Host.dll resolves and forwards activation requests are described below.

 ## Conventions
 To mininmize the need for explicit mapping data, a set of file naming conventions flows across the activation path, from class to host to target: